slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On career

 <!--
-> *"If you can’t code, write books and blogs, record videos and podcasts."
--- Naval Ravikant*

 - i’m really good in thsi game so i showld keep playaing vs i’m really good in thsi game so i showld stop playaing
 - philosophy improves your intellectual rigor!
 - behaviour economist: dar bonus no inicio do ano e tira-lo no fim do ano se as coisas correrem mal!